If you’re starting out with your own edible garden, then planting a sugar snap pea is a great way to get natural, low-maintenance, vegetables.

 Sugar Pea And Feta Salad

-The Pea and Feta Salad recipe is easy to make, and kids and adult love it.
+The Pea and Feta Salad recipe is easy to make, and kids and adults love it.
 Get this recipe from here.

 Healthier Sugar Snap Pea And Chicken